kongo2002/vim-gupta/README.md

 ### Plug

-For instance, using [vim-plug][https://github.com/junegunn/vim-plug] you would install like this:
+For instance, using [vim-plug][vim-plug] you would install like this:

 ```vim
 call plug#begin()